Embodied Evolution in Collective Robotics: A Review: Algorithmic description

 \item[Parent selection] This is the process that selects which genetic information will be used for the creation of new offspring from the received genetic information through mating events.
 When an objective is defined, the performance of the received genome is usually the basis for selection, just as in regular evolutionary computing.
 In other cases, the selection among received genomes can be random or depend on non-performance related heuristics (e.g., random, genotypic proximity, etc.).
+In the absence of objective-driven selection pressure, individuals are still competing with respect to their ability to spread their own genome within the population, though that cannot be explicitly capture during parent selection.
+This will be further discussed in section~\ref{subsec:selectionpressure}.

 \item[Variation] A new genome is created by applying the variation operators (mutation and crossover) on the selected parent genome(s).
 This is subsequently activated to replace the current controller.